 Cannellini Beans.
-I especially love cannellini beans for this recipe because they are extra creamy and therefore make the broth extra creamy.
+I especially love cannellini beans for this recipe because they are extra creamy and therefore make the broth extra creamy (for the same reason, they’re great in white bean dip).
 That said, if you can’t find them, other white bean varieties such as navy beans or great northern beans are fine.
 Or, you can use chickpeas and make this dish more similar to the classic Italian dish, pasta e ceci.

 I leave half of the cannellini beans whole and add them to the soup along with the canned tomatoes.
 The other half of the cannellini beans get pureed with some plant-based milk, lemon zest and lemon juice, nutritional yeast, and miso paste.
 This puree then gets added into the saucepan with some water, and this liquid becomes the cooking liquid for the pasta.

 If you don’t have nutritional yeast, you can omit it.
 Same with miso paste, which is not technically a pantry ingredient but should be because it has an indefinite shelf life in the fridge.
 Add a bit more salt (or a splash of soy sauce) if you omit the miso paste.

 As for the plant-based milk, I like something creamy like unsweetened oat milk or lite coconut milk.
 Other options include cashew milk or soy milk (unsweetened).